-A.1.6.2.
-AIG RESTRUCTURING
+A.1.6.1 AIG restructuring

-On 26 October 2020, AIG Group announced plans to separate its Life & Retirement division from the rest of the company, leaving AIG Group to operate as a Property & Casualty business.
-As part of the Life & Retirement division, the Company will be part of the separated Life & Retirement entity.
+On 26 October 2020, AIG announced plans to separate its Life & Retirement division from the rest of the company, leaving AIG Group to operate as a Property and Casualty business.
+As part of the Life & Retirement division, the Company was part of the separated Life & Retirement group.
 To prepare for the Life & Retirement separation, the Company was moved into SAFG, a holding company, along with other AIG Life & Retirement businesses that are based outside the US.
 This process was completed on 1 May 2021.
-On 2 November 2021 Blackstone purchased a 9.9% holding in the Life & Retirement division.
+On 2 November 2021 Blackstone purchased a 9.9% holding in SAFG.
+On 28 March 2022, it was announced that SAFG be renamed as Corebridge Financial.
+On 29 March 2022, Corebridge Financial filed its initial public offering on the NYSE.
+On 15 September 2022, Corebridge Financial's shares began trading on the NYSE.
+The ultimate parent company remained AIG, Inc and Corebridge Financial is majority owned by AIG.
+The Company retains the full support of AIG Group throughout the separation process.